tercen/templateR_operator/README.md

 ##### Description

 The `Template R operator` is a template repository for the creation of R operators in Tercen.
-An overview of steps for developing an operator are:

 ##### Usage